 Just after 1:30 a.m.
-Wednesday, House Speaker Melissa Hortman, DFL-Brooklyn Park, several races were "too close to call" to determine control of the House.
+Wednesday, House Speaker Melissa Hortman, DFL-Brooklyn Park, said several races were "too close to call" to determine control of the House.

 "It is important to be patient while we wait for results to be finalized," Hortman said in a statement.
 "All eligible voters in Minnesota should have their voices heard and their votes counted."